mojoD/hack-spi/README.md

 If the core developers have interest in this code they are invited to pull down the code and treat it as prototype code that they can further enhance.
 If you are a Sonic Pi User or Hacker like me, you are also encouraged to download it and give it a whirl.
 The main project is made up of a number of smaller sub-projects that I have worked.
 All the code is contained in this master branch.
 The sub-projects include:
 + Soundfont: adds soundfont instruments in Sonic Pi in addition to samples and synths.
-+ Midiot: plays complete midi songs, tracks or slices of tracks in Sonic Pi using soundfont instruments, samples or synths.
++ Midiot: plays complete midi songs, tracks or slices of tracks to Sonic Pi using soundfont instruments, samples or synths.
 + Midithru: hook up midiIn controllers to Sonic Pi to play synths, samples and soundfont instruments.
 + SpiViz: a Ruby based openGL language for Sonic Pi to have graphics controlled in liveloops to do music visualization.
 + Insert: inserts instruments, samples, synths, patterns, midiloops, etc code snippets easily into Sonic Pi vis file dialog.

 # Soundfont Instruments
-## Sub-Project Goal​
+## Sub-Project Goal
++ Create conversion program to read soundfont file and for each instrument create a file that is usable by Sonic Pi.
++ Create command in Sonic Pi that allows you to play a note using the Soundfont Instrument.

+## Soundfont Instruments Documentation

 # The Midiot and midiloops Sub-project
 ## Sub-Project Goal
 + Be able to seamlessly translate Midi files for use in Sonic Pi that will utilize samples derived from a Soundfont file.
-+ Create Sonic Pi functionality that will allow the ability to utilize Soundfont instruments, samples and synths.
++ Create Sonic Pi functionality that will allow the ability to play midi using Soundfont instruments, samples & synths.
 + Be able to pull in midi files, midi tracks or portions/slices of midi tracks that will can be used in Sonic Pi live-loops to add another option to complement the sending individual notes, arrays of notes as currently done in Sonic Pi.
 + Allow you pull in these midi "licks" with fragments of melodies much easier than manually entering them in Sonic Pi as you do today as notes to play and sleep commands.
 + Create a library of Midisongs and midiloops that can be downloaded to be used in live coding.